Secured-Pi/Secured-Pi/README.md

 - Install postgres (if needed) and create a database named 'securedpi'

-Then:
+Then, create a virtual environment and install requirements:
 ```
 python3 -m venv ENV
 source ENV/bin/activate
+pip install -U pip setuptools
 pip install -r requirements.txt
 ```

 Then, you need to install OpenCV3 with the additional facial recognition module.
-There re several ways of doing this, and I recommend researching it if you have not done this before.
+There are several ways of doing this, and I recommend researching it if you have not done this before.
 You can either install it in this virtual environment, or you can install it globally and copy lib files into the virtual environment.